okuvshynov/slowllama/README.md

 Backward pass is a little more tricky, in a way we have to run forward pass twice.
 The way it's [currently implemented](https://github.com/okuvshynov/slowllama/blob/main/blackbox_model.py#L351) is:
 1. Do a forward pass while also saving inputs to each offloaded block to the SSD.
 The goal of the first forward pass is to compute the final loss and cache inputs to each offloaded module.
 2. Then, do a manual backward gradient propagation.
 We start from the last module, re-run each module (forward, to build autograd graph) with the input we cached on step (1) again.
 After that we run backward pass within that block only, and pass the gradient for the input to the next (previous?) module.
 As we use LoRA, only LoRA weights are being updated.
-LoRA weights are not part of the original model and are not offloaded to disk.
+LoRA weights are not offloaded to disk, always staying on RAM/GPU.
 Important: we also need to save and restore random number generation state before evaluating each offloaded module.
 During training we use dropout, and randomly switched off neurons should be the same on both forward passes.
 3. After that we run optimizer step on LoRA weights and save them separately if needed.

 Original llama2 weights are in bfloat16, but mps backend doesn't support that type natively, so we do computation in float32 instead.

 Experimental version of slowllama which can be still found [here](https://github.com/okuvshynov/experiments/tree/5cf944cb1274e577d1e755e6ad1957190d286d9d/split_model) was capable of doing full finetuning and update all weights pretty much the same way.
 I've temporarily removed that feature to preserve the lifespan of SSDs, as frequent write operations can degrade performance over time.
 Reading from SSDs isn't an issue, but they do have a write limit.
-Limit is typically high enough for normal usage, but in the case of full finetunining we'll have to write ~150Gb per one iteration/weight update of llama70, assuming stateless optimizer and no gradient accumulation.
-With AdamW we'll have to save/update another 150-300Gb (depending on data types used) of optimizer state per iteration.
+Limit is typically high enough for normal usage, but in the case of full finetunining we'll have to write ~150Gb per one iteration/weight update of 70B variant, assuming stateless optimizer and no gradient accumulation.
+With AdamW we'll have to save/update another 150Gb more of optimizer state per iteration.
 If, for example, we assume 1Pb of writes before SSD will start having issues, even 100 iterations of finetuning would incur significant cost/risk.
 For machines with GPUs and large amount of RAM we can skip the disk entirely and offload to RAM only.
 It should be possible to bring full finetuning back for main-memory-only offload.
-On the other hand, if everything fits into memory, there's no need to do whole 'evaluate twice' thing, might just use [fairscale](https://fairscale.readthedocs.io/en/stable/deep_dive/offload.html) instead?
+On the other hand, if everything fits into memory, there's no need to do whole 'evaluate twice' thing, might just use [fairscale](https://fairscale.readthedocs.io/en/stable/deep_dive/offload.html) instead and only move tensors between GPU/CPU.

-### More experiments
+### Experiments

 #### Llama2 7B finetune on M1 Mini (16Gb memory):

 ![finetune on mac mini](static/finetune_m1_7b.png)

 Here we can see resource utilization for 1 full iteration on 7B model - forward and manual backward passes.
-Each solumn represents 1 second.
+Each column == 1 second.
 A few notes:
 1. GPU is reasonably well utilized;
 2. First forward pass has lower GPU utilization and spends more time on IO as we need to both read weights and write cached inputs/outputs
 3. Backward (combined?) pass achieves very high GPU utilization, close to 100%